Whitney Jones

 Whitney Jones (born August 11, 1986) is an American former tennis player.

-On August 1, 2011, she reached her highest singles ranking by the WTA of 572 whilst her best doubles ranking was 230 on October 10, 2011.
+In August 2011, she reached her highest singles ranking by the WTA of 572 whilst her best doubles ranking was 230 on October 10, 2011.

 She played at the 2007 Sunfeast Open in the doubles draw and partnered Sandy Gumulya.
-Jones and Gumulya defeated Anne Keothavong and Hana Šromová in the first round before losing to İpek Şenoğlu and Yaroslava Shvedova in the quarterfinals.
+Jones and Gumulya defeated Anne Keothavong and Hana Šromová in the first round, before losing to İpek Şenoğlu and Yaroslava Shvedova in the quarterfinals.

 Whitney Jones resides in Washington D.C., and is a medical student at Howard University College of Medicine.
 She is now a resident in general surgery at Northwestern University.